ucdavisdatalab/workshop_introduction_to_version_control/day_of/README.md

 Git Setup
 =========

-If you're using Git for the first time, you'll need to set a username and password.
+If you're using Git for the first time, you'll need to set a username and email.
 You'll do this on the command line.
-To check whether a username and password have already been set, enter
+To check whether a username and email have already been set, enter

 ```
 $ git config --global user.name